gabrielbryk/json-schema-to-zod/docs/proposals/inline-object-lifting.md

 - **Integration**:
   - Flag off: existing snapshots unchanged.
   - Flag on (single + bundle): workflow fixture shows CallTask `with` shapes as top-level defs; CallTask branches reference them; `pnpm test` + workflow snapshot pass.
+  - Maintain snapshots for both modes to contain churn; default-off remains the baseline.

 ## Risks / Mitigations
-- **Semantics drift**: lifting could change validation if sibling keywords depend on inline position.
-Mitigate with conservative skip logic and opt-in flag.
+- **Semantics drift**: lifting could change validation if sibling keywords depend on inline position (e.g., `unevaluatedProperties`, composition in `parseObject`).
+Mitigate with conservative skip logic; if inline context is ambiguous, do not lift.
+Keep behavior opt-in (flag default off).
-- **Naming collisions**: resolved via suffixing and hook.
-- **Import churn**: expected only when flag is on; keep default off.
+- **Cycle misdetection**: identity-only checks can miss `$ref`/`$dynamicRef` loops, causing infinite recursion or skipped lifts.
+Mitigate by reusing `buildRefRegistry`/`resolveRef` to detect ancestor/self refs during the lifting pass.
+- **Naming collisions**: new defs could clash with existing `$defs` or generated names.
+Mitigate with suffixing and an optional `nameForPath` hook; check against `defInfoMap` inputs before insertion.
+- **Bundle import gaps**: if lifted defs are not added to `defInfoMap`/`planBundleTargets`, `$ref` targets may emit without definitions.
+Mitigate by running the lifting pass before context/build planning so new `defNames` flow through imports.
+- **Single/bundle divergence**: wiring only the bundle path would leave single-file outputs unchanged, confusing users.
+Mitigate by invoking the same lifting pass in `jsonSchemaToZod` and exposing the flag in shared `Options`.

 ## Implementation Notes
 - New helper: `src/utils/liftInlineObjects.ts` (pure, no side effects).
 - Returns `{ rootSchema, defs, addedDefNames, pathToDefName }` for debugging/tests.
 - Reuse `toPascalCase` from bundle generator; keep ASCII identifiers.
+- Consider reusing traversal patterns from `findNestedTypesInSchema` to avoid missing positions (properties/items/allOf/etc.).